dgilling/azure-file-storage-on-acs/readme.md

 	* -H specifies the local port that is forwarded to the master node by SSH.
 	* -d specifies the driver
 	* -o share sets the option of the share name.
 This is the share that is created in the Azure Storage Account
 	* --name sets the name of the volume.
-The volume can then be mounted inside containers using the -v parameter whem the docker run command is executed.
+The volume can then be mounted inside containers using the -v parameter when the docker run command is executed.